stevemurphymsu/ender5-klipped/README.md

 # ender5-klipped
 Klipper configurations for an Ender 5 Pro, with modifications listed below.
-I have decided to upload this information to help others, as the documentation for upgrade is lacking.
+I have uploaded this information to help others, as the documentation on getting a working configuration is lacking.
+To install the Manta E3EZ board, you will need to expand the cutout on the side of the Ender 5's power supply/control box to allow access to the ethernet port, USB jacks, and HDMI display.
+I am using the stock 24V power supply, but needed to move it over slightly for the Manta E3EZ board to fit.

 Documentation for configuring the Manta E3EZ is at https://github.com/bigtreetech/Manta-E3EZ.
 Firmware for the CB1 can be downloaded from https://github.com/bigtreetech/CB1/releases.
 After installation, update all software, but DO NOT force an update of the Linux kernel, which causes the device to no longer connect to the network.

-To install the Manta E3EZ board, you will need to expand the cutout on the side of the Ender 5's power supply/control box to allow access to the ethernet port, USB jacks, and HDMI display.
-I am using the stock 24V power supply, but needed to move it over slightly for the Manta E3EZ board to fit.

 This page contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 This means I may receive a commission if you click on a link and make a purchase, at no extra cost to you.